FanuelAnte/Skyfire-Squadrons/Design Documents/Skyfire - Squadrons/Prototype 1, Single player.md

 All ground targets have:
 1. Health Component
 2. Hurtbox Component
+I think I can reuse the existing components that I have made for the Planes.
 #### Types of ground targets
 There are two types of ground targets classified based on whether or not they attack (WRONG).
 Ground targets fall into one or more of the following categories: